-What is Economics?
-Economics is an interdisciplinary, social, and behavioral science.
-Economic research focuses on explaining the behavior of decision-makers and the implications of the behavior of the decision-makers that affect society at the microeconomic, macroeconomic, and political levels.
+Consequently, Economics can be defined as an interdisciplinary, social, and behavioral science.
+Therefore, economic research focuses on explaining the behavior of decision-makers.
+Economics also explains the implications of the behavior of the decision-makers that affect society at the microeconomic, macroeconomic, and political levels.
 Such an analysis of different decision-makers consequently needs an interdisciplinary approach.
-Decision-makers in economics are private households, firms, and governments.
+Decision-makers in economics are in particular private households, firms, and governments.

 At the microeconomic level, economics explains the human nature of making both individual rational and irrational decisions, social interactions, and behavior under risk.
 Individuals, organizations, and governments make allocation and distribution decisions daily, which economic subjects would like to evaluate.
 Economics derives the rules of determining; how efficient or optimal the decisions of economic subjects are.
 It, therefore, determines the necessary rules and coordination mechanisms usable in decision-making processes.
 Some of the coordination mechanisms include market, government, private, entrepreneurial coordination in an economy.
 An economy is the environmental unit of economic analysis.

 Economics is also an environmental dimension of macro-environment analysis in the PESTEL-Framework in strategy management.
 Other PESTEL dimensions include the political, social, ecological, technological, and legal environment.
 At the macroeconomic level, economics discusses the aggregated effect at the level of the whole economy using the six macroeconomic objectives (magic hexagon).

 At the political level, economics deals with the implication of economic decisions of different interest groups in an economy and derives policy recommendations to help maximize social welfare.
 Consumers, entrepreneurial, government interests are not always similar.
 Employees’ and employers’ political interests also differ.
 Therefore, economic policies are essential and help in balancing the different interests as well as maximizing the welfare of society.

 Economics deals with Rational and Irrational Behavior